 Dr. Harvey has worked on these issues in SE Asia under a variety of auspices: WHO, AusAID and especially Consumers International (Health Action International Asia Pacific).
 He was the Australian project director of a $4.0 million, 4 year AusAID program of assistance to the Philippines National Drug Policy and has assisted HAIAP in Malaysia, Indonesia, Sri Lanka, India, Bangladesh, Pakistan, Laos, Vietnam, China, Singapore, Hong Kong and the Philippines.
 He has also worked as a consultant for the Australian Health Insurance Commission (and USAID) on medicinal drug policy reform in Croatia and Jordan.
 He has been awarded life membership of Choice (the Australia Consumers' Association) for services to the consumer movement.

-Dr. Harvey currently holds the position of Adjunct Associate Professor in the School of Public Health and Preventive Medicine, Monash University.
-In 2016, Dr Harvey was awarded the Australian and New Zealand Association for the Advancement of Science (ANZAAS) Medal.
+Dr. Harvey currently holds the position of Associate Professor in the School of Public Health and Preventive Medicine, Monash University.
+In 2016, Dr Harvey was awarded the Australian and New Zealand Association for the Advancement of Science (ANZAAS) Medal for contribution to science which go beyond normal professional activities.

 2016 Australian and New Zealand Association for the Advancement of Science (ANZAAS) Medal